-It’s tax season, and college students and international students are not exempt from it.
+It’s tax season, and college students and international students are not exempt from participating.

 Consider it yet another initiation into the wonderful world of adulthood.
-Every year on April 15, you will have to file your taxes.
+Every year between January and April 15, you will have to file your taxes.

 We’re no IRS or TurboTax, but we can give you some answers to FAQs by college students confronted with taxes.

 What should I do first?

 Call your parents.
 They’ve been paying their taxes for years (I hope!), so they are a great resource.
 Also, if they are paying for more than half of your living expenses (which, unless you have a very generous income, they almost certainly are), then they can claim you as a dependent.

 This doesn’t mean you don’t have to file taxes, but it does make things easier.

 Do I even have to pay taxes this year?

 If you meet any of these requirements, you must file taxes:

 1. You earned wages or tips, or did freelance work.